How to choose and configure a backend¶

 How to connect to Databricks – TOML configuration and connection details for Databricks

-How to set up connection pools for production – pool sizing, lifecycle, and multiple named pools
+How to connect an engine to your warehouse – pool sizing, lifecycle, and multiple named engines

 What is a semantic view? – background on semantic views in each warehouse